 r/filmmakerstoys (603 readers)

 r/audioengineering (67,287 readers)

-These groups are made for anyone who’s working in the field of film production and wants to share anything related to filmmaking.
-Each one of these groups are great opportunities to connect with people.
+These groups are made for anyone who’s working in the field of film production and want to share anything related to filmmaking.
+Each one of these groups is a great opportunity to connect with people.
 Facebook Groups make great filmmaker forums.

 Just so you know, most of these groups have their own community guidelines about what to post and rules to follow concerning language, content, and links to certain websites.